Installing and Configuring Apache Zeppelin

 generate visualizations.
 These panes are called Paragraphs.
 You can refer to the

 for a more descriptive walkthrough of Zeppelin features and the Tutorial paragraphs.

 - Select the ▷ icon in one of the 3 visualization paragraphs.
-This will execute a SQL query against the sample
+This executes a SQL query against the sample

-the results will be re-rendered without re-executing the query.
+the results are re-rendered without re-executing the query.
 You can also edit the SQL query on the fly to run

 a different query.

 - If running each Paragraph works without errors, Zeppelin has been installed successfully.